MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box-9-2.md

 ## How to configure

 >[!Important]
->For your convenience, [Azure Resource Management templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#template-deployment) are available to quickly deploy and configure Machine Learning Server for operationalization in Azure.
+>For your convenience, Azure Resource Management templates are available to quickly deploy and configure Machine Learning Server for operationalization in Azure.
 >
 >Get one of [these templates on GitHub](https://github.com/Microsoft/microsoft-r/tree/master/mlserver-arm-templates/enterprise-configuration).
 Then, learn how to use it with this [blog post](https://blogs.msdn.microsoft.com/rserver/2017/05/14/configuring-r-server-to-operationalize-analytics-using-arm-templates/).
+Or, read a general description of [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#template-deployment).

 **To configure on a single machine:**